isabella232/Devices-docs-pr.pt-br/surface-hub/surface-hub-update-history.md

 Essa atualização é específica do Surface Hub 2S e fornece as atualizações de driver e firmware descritas abaixo:

 * Driver de Bluetooth Intel(R) - 22.30.0.4
-  * Aborda atualizações de segurança e melhora a estabilidade do sistema.
+  * Melhora a segurança e a estabilidade do sistema.
 * Driver gráfico Intel(R) - 27.20.100.8682
-  * Aborda atualizações de segurança e melhora a estabilidade do sistema.
+  * Melhora a segurança e a estabilidade do sistema.
 * Driver Wi-Fi Intel(R) - 22.30.0.11
-  * Aborda atualizações de segurança e melhora a estabilidade do sistema.
+  * Melhora a segurança e a estabilidade do sistema.
 </details>

 <details>